elliottmorris/portfolio/content/writing.md

 ## 2020

-In 2020, _The Economist_ started a weekly newsletter about US politics.
-I wrote a data-driven article for it each week: https://www.economist.com/checksandbalance/
+In 2020, _The Economist_ started a newsletter devoted to American politics for which I wrote a data-driven article each week. https://www.economist.com/checksandbalance/

 https://www.economist.com/graphic-detail/2020/03/11/in-america-even-pandemics-are-political